Manufacturers Illegally Fix Prices

 Who is included in these settlements?

-Generally, you may be included in one or more of the Settlement Classes if, at any time from 1996 to 2016, you: (1) bought or leased a qualifying new vehicle in the U.S. (not for resale), or (2) paid to replace one or more of the qualifying vehicle parts.
+Generally, you may be included in one or more of the Settlement Classes if, at any time from 1990 to 2019, you: (1) bought or leased a qualifying new vehicle in the U.S. (not for resale), or (2) paid to replace one or more of the qualifying vehicle parts.
 In general, qualifying vehicles include four-wheeled passenger automobiles, cars, light trucks, pickup trucks, crossovers, vans, mini-vans, and sport utility vehicles.
-Check the “Am I Included?” section above to find out now.

 I’ve purchased a lot of vehicles in this time.
 How many can I include?